Pithing: Commercial slaughter

 An animal is first immobilized through captive bolt stunning.
-A pithing cane or rod is then inserted into the stunning hole and pushed to its full length, the rod then remains locked in the hole and is disposed of with the animal.
+A pithing cane or rod is then inserted into the stunning hole and pushed to its full length; the rod then remains locked in the hole and is disposed of with the animal.
 Double pithing destroys the spinal cord, thus killing the animal, and also may reduce the reflex kicking which occurs at stunning, and so contribute to the safety of the slaughterer.
 This method is also used when dealing with diseased animals in the case of epidemic or notifiable disease.

 Disease control

-Pithing is viewed as a humane way of killing an animal that is going to be slaughtered or otherwise killed for disease control or humane reasons, for example an animal which is severely injured in an accident.
-When animals must be killed humanely on farms for disease control purposes or in an emergency situation, disposable pithing rods allow the slaughterer to adopt best practice.
-They ensure humane slaughter and seal the stunning hole, reducing bleeding, and so provide good biosecurity protection and eliminate the need to bleed out the animal.
-Disposable devices will help to ensure that the rods do not represent a risk of disease spread, and that they remain with the animal when it is disposed.
+Pithing is viewed as a humane way of killing an animal that is going to be slaughtered or otherwise killed for disease control or euthanasia reasons, for example an animal which is severely injured in an accident.
+When animals must be killed on farms for disease control purposes or in an emergency situation, disposable pithing rods allow the slaughterer to adopt best practice.
+They seal the stunning hole, reducing bleeding, and so provide good biosecurity protection and eliminate the need to bleed out the animal.
+Disposable devices will help to ensure that the rods do not represent a risk of disease spread, and that they remain with the animal when it is disposed of.
 In the case of outbreak of notifiable or epidemic disease, government agencies and welfare organisations may develop contingency plans.
 "Planned stocking" may be necessary to ensure that rods are available at short notice in the event of a disease outbreak.